adonisjs/v6-docs/content/docs/digging_deeper/cache.md

 ## Edge Helper

-The `cache` service is available as an edge helper within your views.
+The `cache` service is available as an Edge helper within your views.
 You can use it to retrieve cached values directly in your templates.

 ```edge
 <p>